-dr. Tamás Mezősi
+Tamás Mezősi Dr

-impairment diploma at Eötvös Loránd University.
-Furthermore, I received qualification for training therapy dogs, guide dogs for blind, service dogs for motor impaired and seizure alert dogs.
+I am a teacher.
+I was mentoring other students even in my school age, and unto this day, though in a different form, I am still living for this passion.
+I received my education and teacher diploma at Kossuth Lajos University of Science, I gained my diploma in law and economy at Miskolc University, I got my Rehabilitation professional for visual impairment diploma at Eötvös Loránd University.
+Furthermore, I received qualification for training therapy dogs, guide dogs, service dogs for motor impaired and seizure alert dogs.
 I am continuously learning unto this day: profession, humanity, teamwork.
 I am able to apply all of those at our Foundation.
 I train dogs, teach people with disability, and support my colleagues, but my main task is to ensure the financial background of the Foundation.
 I lead the work of the Foundation deliberately and with great professional humbleness.
-I serve my country as a volunteer rescue dog leader at Hunor Common Rescue Team.

-Pax 2014, Ében 2012, Rusty 2012.
-Borcsa 2012, Tami 2012, Blake 2011, Bogyó 2011, Maci
+(Trafi 2018, Fecske 2016, Fanni 2015, Marcipán 2015, Ebu 2014, Kenobi 2014, Szilaj 2014, Pax 2014, Ében 2012, Rusty 2012.
+Borcsa 2012, Tami 2012, Blake 2011, Bogyó 2011, Maci 2011, Joey 2010, Opál 2009, Dió 2008, Fiona 2008, Labda 2000)

-My Service Dogs:
+My Service Dogs

-- Dió (Walnut): (June 2006 – April 2019) She was born in 2006, she is a Labrador retriever, castrated female dog whose parents were rescue dogs as well.
+- Dió (Walnut): (June 2006 – April 2019) She was born in 2006, she is a Labrador retriever, spayed dog whose parents were rescue dogs as well.
 She also became a successful rescue dog; We participated together in the rescue after the earthquake in Sumatra (2009).
 Dió also got the highest level of international qualification for area search and ruin search by the age of 6 years.
 She was effective as a therapy and demonstrator dog as well, due to her kind personality and great working capacity.

-- Trafi: (2015) He is a trained guide dog for blind, service dog for motor impaired people and a seizure alert dog.
+- Trafi: 2015- He is a trained guide dog, service dog for motor impaired people and a seizure alert dog.
 I give demonstration with him on the work expected from the service dogs, to the people living with disability and turning to us for information.
 He is also a trained therapy dog who helps with me in the home of adolescent autistic people.
 As a third scope of his activities as a rescue dog, he gained the highest international qualification in ruin search and area search.
 We volunteer together for the HUNOR Common Rescue Team, e.g., we participated in the Vigorous Warrior 19 NATO Peace drill.

 Piroska Komondi

-I have agriculture engineer degree.
+I have agriculture engineer diploma.
 I have been dealing with dogs since my 13 years of age: including exhibitions, dealing with hunting dogs, blood tracking, breeding, organising and leading Beagle dog school.
 I also learnt dog grooming, and dog training, then I found myself in the middle of the rescue dog world.
 As a training leader I coordinated the development of 15-25 dogs of the team, over 6 years.
 I also trained my own dogs.
 Meanwhile organising and executing several searching dog demonstrations, examinations and competitions, I participated in real searching, international practicing as well.
 I also completed paramedic training and I participated in a volunteer fire-fighter course.
 I also worked in an ambulance as a paramedic.
-I trained searching dogs, then in the Foundation I trained guide dogs for blind.
-At the same time, I was working as a veterinary assistant.
-I regularly participate in further trainings for trainers, and veterinary assistants and in the subject of ethology to enable myself to complete my work on an appropriate level.

 2011 I was qualified as a Habilitation dog trainer.